n7tae/ham-dht-tools/README.md

 ## Running a tool

 All command line tools will print a usage message if you don't supply any arguments.
-You cannot run these tools on a machine that has an application that is already using UDP port 17171, like *mrefd*, or *mvoice*.
+You cannot run these tools on a machine that has an application that is already using UDP port 17171, like *mrefd*, *urfd* or *mvoice*.